polyphene/docs.holium.org/docs/install/design.md

 [^1]: [Introduction of the WebAssembly Core Specification](https://www.w3.org/TR/wasm-core-1/#introduction%E2%91%A2), W3C.

-Looking at the evolution of serverless architectures, WebAssembly is a logical successor to containers, enabling to move focus from stack implementation to business logic, embracing the benefits of function-based designs.
+Looking at the evolution of serverless architectures, WebAssembly is a logical successor to containers, enabling to shift focus from stack implementation to business logic, embracing the benefits of function-based designs.

 ![execution-environment-json](/img/docs/design/execution-environment-json.svg)